petermanchester1987/verse-one-code-test/MYAPPROACH.md

 I then started to go through the different components to allow for a search term to get to the back end.

 I tried to figure out a quick and dirty way of searching for a particular searchterm, whether it was just part of a name of an item, so used stack overflow to figure out perhaps using a regular expression was the best way.
+IT TOOK SO LONG.
+But I figured out the best way to do it, in this horrible case!

 # Extras